-Finally, J.M.
-Smucker is one of the more generous safe dividend stocks to buy with a 3.1% yield.
-Thanks to consistent earnings and positive FCF, investors can confidently rely on SJM.
+Furthermore, J.M.
+Smucker is one of the more generous safe dividend stocks to buy with a 2.9% yield.
+Thanks to relatively consistent earnings and positive FCF, investors can confidently rely on SJM.

 The other problem is that HOG has disappointed in the markets.
-On a YTD basis, shares are down into double-digit territory.
+On a 12-month basis, shares are down nearly 7%.
 With the ongoing China tariffs, Wall Street doesn’t feel comfortable with the motorcycle manufacturer’s growth prospects.

-Let’s also give credit to management, which isn’t taking consumer trends lying down.
+But let’s agive credit to management, which isn’t taking consumer trends lying down.
 Instead, it’s diving into relevant segments, such as committing to electric motorcycles.
 While it doesn’t look great now, I think patient investors will be very happy with HOG in the future, and the 13% gain of HOG stock in 2019 shows that investors think it’s on the right track.

 Exxon Mobil (XOM)

 Actually, right now, it’s better than gold for one simple reason: have you seen gas prices recently?
-I don’t drive that often, but I nearly had a “personal accident” when I saw a local gas station selling $5 premium.
-And you better believe that the current oil market has benefitted XOM stock.
-In just this month alone, shares are up almost 8%.
+You better believe that the current oil market has benefitted XOM stock.
+In 2019, shares are up almost 20%.

 Despite our greenbacks being generally stronger than other currencies, we’re going to feel more pain at the pump.
 In addition to North Korea, Trump is taking on Iran.
 Through sanctions, he hopes to bring Iran to the negotiating table, with denuclearization an absolute must.